pegahiranfar/HSPICE-to-Histogram/README.md

 # HSPICE-to-Histogram

-This tool is designed to extract numerical results (e.g., Monte Carlo simulation results, power traces, ...) from HSPICE simulation output files (`.lis`) and visualize them as **histograms**.
+This code is designed to extract numerical results (e.g., Monte Carlo simulation results, power traces, ...) from HSPICE simulation output files (`.lis`) and visualize them as **histograms**.
 It is especially useful for analyzing parameters such as power, current, and delay.

 ---